Mvgnu/PythonBIOTools/README.md

 This project is licensed under the MIT License.

 ### Contact
-For any questions or issues, please open an issue on this repository or contact the maintainer at [email@example.com].
+For any questions or issues, please open an issue on this repository or contact the maintainer.
 ```

-You can edit and expand this template based on the specifics of your scripts and repository.